 This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
-If the chip is locked in FLASH Booting mode, the Bootloader cannot be deployed any more.
-It is then not possible to use the FLASH read and write commands of the Bootloader to read, download or modify any data or code in FLASH.

 SFR19: Limited availability - Loader (FMT_LIM.2/Loader)

 This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
 The Bootloader is only supported in ROM Booting mode.
 In FLASH Booting mode, the Bootloader does not operate.